techytish/aws-real-world-projects/README.md

-# Custom Microsoft Teams Webhooks

-Ever had a service where the webhook to notify a Microsoft Teams channel doesn't work?
+# AWS Real World Projects

-Well this repository is dedicated to solving issues.
+This repository is dedicated to solving real world issues leveraging AWS technologies.

 The main technologies used: